Go to Reviews.org US Edition

 YouTube is a bastion for a bit of online inspiration.
 We also recommend Yoga with Adriene for a relaxing whole-family fitness session, and for the younger kids, you can never go wrong working up a sweat to some classic Wiggles bangers.

 But if you want the best online workouts for kids that YouTube has to offer, the teachers we spoke to recommend Cosmic Kids and Zen Den highly.
 These channels provide yoga workouts and mindfulness practices themed around classic kids' stories, like 3 Little Pigs and more recent kids fare, like Moana, Frozen and Trolls.

 Lastly, there's the social aspect of school your kids might miss out on.
 It's essential for kids stuck at home to get in some valuable play time with their mates from school.
 Parents might be a little wary about letting their children socialise online, but the video conferencing apps listed above all offer safe and secure ways for kids to interact with their friend groups.

 There are also online chat apps, like Discord, that allow parents to set up private servers for kids to communicate through, but that option might require a bit of supervision and a read over Discord's guide to keeping your kids safe online.

 And parents, it might be time to relax the house rules on online gaming.
-Games like Minecraft and Fortnite, get a bad wrap for their respective online communities, but with appropriate supervision and a safe chat system like Discord, it could be your child’s best option for getting in some social time in typical school hours.
+Games like Minecraft and Fortnite, get a bad wrap for their respective online communities, but with appropriate supervision and a safe chat system like Discord, it could be your child's best option for getting in some social time during typical school hours.